DheetiGupta/Excel_Dashboard_Project/README.md

 This project contains an Excel dashboard designed to analyze key metrics from coffee order sales data.
-It allows users to quickly gain insights into sales performance, geographical distribution, and customer value suited for sales managers, marketing teams, or business analysts.
+It allows users to quickly gain insights into sales performance, geographical distribution, and customer value suited for sales managers, marketing teams and business analysts.

 Key Performance Indicators